davestaxcp/CounterpartyTimeline2023/TokenTimeline2023.md

 Timeline Asset/Project: **MYSOUL**

 Significance: Artist, [Rhea Myers](https://twitter.com/rheaplex/) tokenized her soul conceptually with the asset MYSOUL on the Counterparty platform.
 She had done this minting as well on the Dogeparty Protocol [a few days prior](https://dogeparty.xchain.io/tx/26551) with the same asset name.
 She simply put in the description of both "My soul."
 Not a single MYSOUL was ever traded nor did the Asset Ownership ever change hands on either chain it was minted.
 Rhea still holds the entire supply of her soul.
+She commented [on Twitter](https://x.com/rheaplex/status/1719562194139132404?s=20), "They weren’t sold because my wife objected".
 Rhea was an early innovator with art and blockchain and [many of her works](https://rhea.art/art/index.html) are seen as artistic milestones in the cryptocurrency community.

 Related Links: https://xchain.io/asset/MYSOUL
 https://rhea.art/art/index.html